veertuinc/anka-docs/content/en/docs/What Is Anka/_index.md

 ## Anka Develop

 ### What's included in Anka Develop?
-Developers with Macbook hardware can use the free Anka Develop license to create and start a single VM for local development and testing.
+Developers with laptops (Macbook, Macbook Pro, and Macbook Air) can use the free Anka Develop license to create and start a single VM for local development and testing.
 Users can expect all features except for suspending, tagging, and registry commands.

 ### Who should use Anka Build?
 Anka Develop is for developers wanting to test their applications in a sandbox environment.